 The company has now said Medhi’s quote was explaining how content can be carried over from the Xbox One to platforms like Xbox SmartGlass.

-“For example, just as Xbox SmartGlass allows companion mobile experiences that are synchronous to what is being watched on TV, advertisers could create new experiences unifying their content across devices”, explained Microsoft in a statement.
+, explained Microsoft in a statement.
 “The quote from Yusuf in Ad Age is not in relation to Kinect.”

 To support this, Xbox’s Major Nelson aka Larry Hryb took to Twittter alerting users that a correction had been issued for the comment: